grafana/yugabyte-datasource/docs/sources/setup.md

 It is possible to configure data sources using configuration files with Grafana’s provisioning system.
 To read about how it works, including and all the settings that you can set for this data source, refer to [Provisioning Grafana data sources](https://grafana.com/docs/grafana/latest/administration/provisioning/#data-sources).

-Here are some provisioning examples for this data source:
+Here is a provisioning example for this data source:

 ```yaml
 apiVersion: 1